 6. Book Well in Advance…Or Last Minute

 Popular cruises, particularly the more luxurious ones, tend to fill up quickly.
-And the best rates are usually available when tickets first go on sale, which can be as much as a year and a half in advance.
+And the best rates are usually available when tickets first go on sale, which can be as much as a year or more advance.
 After tickets begin to sell (often between November and March, when promotions kick in) and the sail date nears, prices typically start to rise.
 The other benefit of booking early is that you’re more likely to get your choice of cabin and dining options.
 Early bookers may also get access to other special perks, like free airfare, upgrades, and free drinks.

 That said, there are also plenty of stories of people scoring incredible last-minute deals on cruises.
 As the departure date grows closer, if a ship hasn’t sold out, the cruise line may offer serious incentives in order to fill up those empty rooms.